 Your second year explores the core social divisions in late capitalist society.
 We look at four main divisions in the context of UK society: gender, race, disability and age.
 We focus on how social, economic and political processes play a role in the creation of these divisions.
 For each of the divisions we explore how it is related to wealth and poverty, looking at how disablement or gender are associated with lower wages, unemployment or insufficient benefit payments.
 We then examine some of the theories which can help to understand why certain groups are marginalised.

 Social policy equips you with combinations of personal and general skills that are often highly transferable and valued by potential employers.
 Career paths for Social Policy graduates are wide-ranging in both the private and the public sector.
 Graduates often gain employment in the housing, health or educational sector as researchers, administrators or managers, as well as attaining posts in local government.
 They are also recruited to positions within the criminal justice and legal system.
 Some go on to study for higher degrees that give them a specific expertise in a field of social policy.
-Social policy graduates will also be particularly well qualified to apply for MA programmes in Social Work.
+Social policy graduates will also be particularly well qualified to apply for MA programmes in Social Work and Social Policy.

 The Service and Leadership Award (SALA) is offered as an extra-curricular programme involving service-based experiences, development of leadership potential and equipping you for a career in a rapidly changing world.
 It enhances your degree, it is something which is complimentary but different and which has a distinct ‘value-added’ component.
 Find out more on our Service and Leadership Award page.